Nerium: Distribution and habitat

-Nerium oleander is either native or naturalized to a broad area spanning from Northwest Africa and Iberian Peninsula eastward through the Mediterranean region and warmer areas of the Black Sea region, Arabian Peninsula, southern Asia, and as far east as Yunnan in southern parts of China.
+Nerium oleander is either native or naturalized to a broad area from northwest Africa through the Mediterranean region and warmer areas of the Black Sea region, Arabian Peninsula, southern Asia, and as far east as Yunnan in southern parts of China.
 It typically occurs around stream beds in river valleys, where it can alternatively tolerate long seasons of drought and inundation from winter rains.
 N. oleander is planted in many subtropical and tropical areas of the world.

 On the East Coast of the US, it grows as far north as Virginia Beach, while in California and Texas miles of oleander shrubs are planted on median strips.
 There are estimated to be 25 million oleanders planted along highways and roadsides throughout the state of California.
 Because of its durability, oleander was planted prolifically on Galveston Island in Texas after the disastrous Hurricane of 1900.
 They are so prolific that Galveston is known as the 'Oleander City'; an annual oleander festival is hosted every spring.
 Moody Gardens in Galveston hosts the propagation program for the International Oleander Society, which promotes the cultivation of oleanders.
 New varieties are hybridized and grown on the Moody Gardens grounds, encompassing every named variety.

 Beyond the traditional Mediterranean and subtropical range of oleander, the plant can also be cultivated in mild oceanic climates with the appropriate precautions.
 It is grown without protection in warmer areas in Switzerland, southern and western Germany and southern England and can reach great sizes in London and to a lesser extent in Paris due to the urban heat island effect.
 This is also the case with North American cities in the Pacific Northwest like Portland, Seattle, and Vancouver.
 Plants may suffer damage or die back in such marginal climates during severe winter cold but will rebound from the roots.